 It would seem as though SoundHound is clearly the better app between the two, but when it came down to the most important test of all, tagging music, Shazam was more accurate.
 Playing a remix of Elvis Presley’s Blue Suede Shoes, Shazam identified the correct track, but SoundHound identified it as the original song.
 With a live recording, Shazam identified it correctly, whereas SoundHound identified it as the recorded version.
 Several tries with different live songs yielded the same results.
 Of course as far as recorded songs are concerned, both apps yielded accurate results, and in most cases, SoundHound identified them with a much shorter recording than Shazam.

 With Shazam, humming or singing the song won’t cut it.
 You have to play the original recorded music in order to have it tagged.
-With SoundHound you can actually hum or sing the song – but the results are hit and miss.
+With SoundHound you can find a song title just by humming the tune – but the results are hit and miss.
 Testing it out, we got the right track about one out of five times.
 But for full disclosure, I’m pretty much a terrible singer.

 When it comes to accuracy, Shazam is the clear winner.

 So how do you choose which song identifier is right for you?
 Shazam is the simpler app, perfect for people who simply want to tag a track and move on.
 SoundHound is better suited to music aficionados who want to get all the information related to the song, and possibly even discover some new music along the way.
 The app can also serve as a replacement to the native iPod app, giving you a way to access and play the music on your iPad.